China's Xi ramps up military spending in face of worried region

 China would "respond effectively" to provocations by those ready to sabotage regional security and order, she added.

-(Additional reporting by Li Hui, Joseph Campbell and Ben Blanchard in Beijing, John Ruwitch in Shanghai, Nobuhiro Kubo in Tokyo, Faith Hung in Taipei and David Brunnstrom in Washington.
+(Additional reporting by Li Hui and Ben Blanchard in Beijing, John Ruwitch in Shanghai, Nobuhiro Kubo in Tokyo, Faith Hung in Taipei and David Brunnstrom in Washington.
 Writing by Greg Torode.
 Editing by Dean Yates)